-Her work has been presented at the Venice Architecture Biennale, the University of the Arts London, Arts Catalyst and Sharjah Architecture Triennial among others.
+Her work has been presented at the Venice Architecture Biennale, Dulwich Picture Gallery, University of the Arts London, Arts Catalyst and Sharjah Architecture Triennial among others.

 Gabrielė’s current research centres on forest ecosystems in the Baltic and Northern European regions.
 Exploring the forest as a constellation of concepts, images and spaces, her research investigates the effects of intensifying extractive forestry practices on ecosystems and different forms of diversity.

-Over the last year, she has been collaborating with Lithuania’s Ancient Wood Foundation - a consortium of biologists, botanists, environmental scientists, as well as artists and filmmakers – aiming to preserve the most ecologically valuable old-growth forests and the life forms they contain, and to establish enduring public forests in Lithuania as blueprints of thriving ecosystems.
+Over the last year, she has been collaborating with Lithuania’s Ancient Wood Foundation – a consortium of biologists, botanists, environmental scientists, as well as artists and filmmakers – aiming to protect threatened old-growth forests and the life forms they contain, and to establish enduring public forests in Lithuania as blueprints of thriving ecosystems.

 Gabrielė has worked at the University of the Arts London, including the Research Centre for Transnational Art, Identity and Nation, Centre for Circular Design and the Social Design Institute, producing and curating projects and public programmes since 2015.